-The current nitrate treatment and control efforts or management practices being implemented by each of participating permittees located in the Northern Portion (Kings Subbasin area) of the Management Zone are summarized in this FMZP.
+This FMZP summarizes the current nitrate treatment and control efforts or management practices required by the discharge permit held by each of the participating permittees located in the Northern Portion (Kings Subbasin area) of the Management Zone.
 The FMZP provides a general summary of the permit requirements applicable to permittees that are members of the Kings River Water Quality Coalition or subject to a General Order for a concentrated animal feeding operation.
 For permittees with an individual WDR that are participating in the Management Zone, the FMZP provides a brief summary of nature of the permitted facility and their existing permit requirements as they relate to nitrate management.

 ES 3.
-KWA Southern Portion (Tulare Lake Subbasin and Small Part of Kaweah Subbasin) of the Management Zone
+KWA Southern Portion (Tulare Lake Subbasin Area) of the Management Zone